 The broad picture which has become established is that freemarket orthodoxy or “neoliberalism” leads to national economies engaging in constantly cut-throat competition, with each economy trying to “out-compete with one another” for both multinational investment and in the shorter term, favourable market approval by investors on the stock-exchange.
 The result is a continual competitive race-to-the-bottom across the world, in terms of environmental and labour standards.
 John Bunzl: “The inherent uncertainty of international de-regulated capital markets tends to engineer a kind of paralysis of national economic policy ensuring governments’ adherence only to policies they can be sure will not displease world markets” (from “The Simultaneous Policy” – New European Publications).

-The structural adjustment programs (SAPs) imposed by the IMF and World Bank on 36 African countries since 1980 have devastated the continent, decimating national economies and health and education systems.
-SAPs offer loans on condition that governments drastically reduce public spending (especially on health, education and food subsidies) in favour of repayment of debt owed to Western banks, increase exports of raw materials to the West, encourage foreign investment and privatise state enterprises; the last two steps mean selling whatever national assets a poor country may have to Western
+The structural adjustment programs (SAPs) imposed by the IMF and World Bank on 36 African countries for over 15 years since 1980 devastated the continent, decimating national economies and health and education systems.
+SAPs offered loans on condition that governments drastically reduce public spending (especially on health, education and food subsidies) in favour of repayment of debt owed to Western banks, increase exports of raw materials to the West, encourage foreign investment and privatise state enterprises; the last two steps mean selling whatever national assets a poor country may have to Western multinational corporations.

-Over 40% of Africans suffer from malnutrition, and more than half are without safe drinking water.
+Over 30% of Africans suffer from malnutrition, and around half are without safe drinking water.
 Health care spending in the 42 poorest African countries fell by 50% during the 1980s.
-As a result, health care systems have collapsed across the continent,
+As a result, health care systems have collapsed across the continent, creating near-catastrophic conditions.

 More than 200 million Africans have no access to health services, as hundreds of clinics, hospitals, and medical facilities have been closed.
 This has left diseases to rage unchecked, leading most alarmingly to an AIDS pandemic.
 More than 17 million Africans have died of HIV/AIDS, which has created 12 million orphans.